drlippman/IMathAS-Extras/AWS/setup.md

 In a `.ebextensions` directory of your repo, copy in these files, if desired, and commit.

+#### 01-logformat.sh

+This atually should go in `.platform/hooks/postdeploy/` rather than `.ebextensions`.
+This changes the log format to include `X-Forwarded-For` so you can see the actual user IP rather than just the ALB IP.
+This replaces `custom_log.config`

 #### 01run.config

 runs security updates